 By Julie Tomascik

-Today, many celebrations and rallies will honor Earth Day.
-But for farmers and ranchers, who are #stillfarming through the COVID-19 pandemic, every day is Earth Day.
+Many celebrations and rallies will honor Earth Day.
+But for farmers and ranchers, every day is Earth Day.

 They care for the land and resources.
 They care for their crops and livestock.
 They care for their families, too.
 All 365 days of the year.